10 Great Books About Friendship

 my favorite books about friendship nina badzin The Myth of You and Me: A Novel by Leah Stewart

 This was another book that I happened to read in 2005, and I absolutely loved it.
-I have read it twice and elements of it also remind of me of Gardner’s Letters for Scarlet mentioned above.
+It’s one of the most realistic novels about a friendship breakup I’ve ever read.

 *Links are affiliate links to Amazon, which means if you end up ordering a book through my site, I might earn something like .30 cents at no cost to you.
 You’re so generous!